 President Decatur's robe is Kenyon purple, with darker purple velvet trim, worn with a beefeater cap.
 His doctoral sleeves have four velvet chevrons instead of the traditional three of a PhD robe to signify his office.

 Kenyon's shield and motto pay tribute to the College's founder, Episcopal Bishop Philander Chase, and Kenyon's early benefactors.
 The Latin motto, Magnanimiter Crucem Sustine, is translated as "Valiantly bear the Cross."

 The College's current shield — which differs from Chase's original, seen in a carving on the facade of Hanna Hall — was adapted from Lord Kenyon's family coat of arms and officially adopted by the College's Board of Trustees in 1937.
 The open book, representing learning, bears the motto and rests on a bishop's staff.

 Ceremony flagbearers are students who volunteer to carry the college flags and banners in the traditional Kenyon processions throughout the year.
 Their garb is based on medieval clerical vestments — a white alb (robe) with rope cinctures at the waist, covered by a long tabbard in Kenyon purple with a gold cross embroidered over the heart.

 The Pealers are students who work throughout the year to learn the change ringing of the bells in the steeple of the Church of the Holy Spirit.
 The bells are played for all college ceremonies.

 Singing is a deeply rooted tradition at Kenyon, as evidenced by the multiple singing groups that have existed for many years.
 For generations, the first and last "sings" of a student's career at Kenyon have remained the most treasured.

-How did this tradition start? - A quick history of the First Year and Senior Sing, and Kenyon's current Sing practices.
+How did this tradition start?
+Read a short history of the First Year and Senior Sing.